Rakka: Actor Model for Racket

 (nodes) (listof string?)

-Returns a list of connected node names.
+Returns connected node names.

 procedure